We are real people

 I already know how to belay.
 How can my friend learn?

-Any teaching in the facility must be done by Ground Up ACMG-certified instructors.
+Any teaching in the facility must be done by Ground Up ACMG-certified instructors (ie. your climbing buddy can’t teach you here)

 What does a belay check cost?